MischaU8/yumyum/modelling/model-a-gun-cylinder_5TOLkTc9ePc.md

 Uploaded: 2023-05-20

-yum yum Floyd here with a quick look at modeling a gun cylinder and plasticity start by creating a large Circle curve then create a small circle curve in the center create another Circle curve and
+yum yum Floyd here with a quick look at modeling a gun cylinder in Plasticity start by creating a large Circle curve then create a small circle curve in the center create another Circle curve and